jpmml/jpmml-evaluator-python/README.md

 gateway = launch_gateway()
 ```

-Building a model evaluator from a PMML file:
+Building a verified model evaluator from a PMML file:

 ```python
 from jpmml_evaluator import Evaluator, LoadingModelEvaluatorBuilder